Chameleon Gecko, Eurydactylodes agricole

 A 1.1 pair, one male to one female is recommended but a trio may cohabitate without competition for food.

-- 12 x 12 x 18 terrarium for adult breeding pair and trio.
+- 12 x 12 x 18 terrarium for the adult breeding pair and trio.

 - Escape proof housing should be selected as the offspring of this species are comparable in size to mourning geckos.
 Hatchlings should be kept in escape proof enclosures such as large deli cups and fully enclosed terrariums to prevent escape.

-Housing multiple individuals with multiple food, hiding and climbing surfaces may be adequate.
+Housing multiple individuals with multiple foods, hiding and climbing surfaces may be adequate.